kubukoz/blog/mdoc/flakes-first-steps.md

                 ||     ||
 ```

-and the `cowsay` package from Nixpkgs will be built with Nix (or, more likely, fetched from a [cache][nixos-cache]).
-The action will produce `./result`, a symlink to a read-only directory in the Nix store (`/nix/store`).
-`./result/bin/cowsay` runs the program.
+If that works, you've enabled flakes correctly.
 It's time to make our own flake.

 ## Your first flake